‘That creepy white van is actually your kid’s cellphone,’ says MI sheriff

 In three years, Swanson said his operation, known as G.H.O.S.T., has arrested 156 sex offenders in busts throughout Michigan, including Kalamazoo.

-The Genesee Human Oppression Strike Team assisted the Kalamazoo County Sheriff’s Office in an April string that snagged three men, including a former Western Michigan University police officer.
+The Genesee Human Oppression Strike Team assisted the Kalamazoo County Sheriff’s Office in an April sting that snagged three men, including a former Western Michigan University police officer.

 All three men were charged with trying to use the internet to solicit sex from a ’15-year-old girl’ who was actually an undercover officer.